dts-hosting/docker-dspace-handle/README.md

 The only relevant parts for DSpace/Direct (seemingly) are the siteinfo and contactdata.

-_When registering prefixes the same `sitebndl.zip` can be submitted each time as those details don't change with a standalone handle server._
+_When updating prefix assignments the same `sitebndl.zip` can be submitted each time as those details don't change with a standalone handle server._